Protecting Wood from Fire Inside a Structure

-Interior
+Interior Fr

-Much of the fire retardant-treated wood in construction today is used in interior applications.
+Much of the fire-retardant-treated wood in construction today is used in interior applications.
 In these uses, the wood is protected from the weather and from moisture.
 It can be found in wall framing, ceiling joists, roof trusses and other structural elements of a building.

 D-Blaze